fan2/mkdocs/docs/blog/posts/arm/a64-pcs-concepts.md

 [Learn the architecture - A64 Instruction Set Architecture Guide](https://developer.arm.com/documentation/102374/latest) | 27.
 Procedure Call Standard

 The Arm architecture places few restrictions on how general purpose registers are used.
-To recap, integer registers and ﬂoating-point registers are general purpose registers.
+To recap, integer registers and floating-point registers are general purpose registers.
 However, if you want your code to *interact* with code that is written by someone else, or with code that is produced by a compiler, then you need to *agree* rules for register usage.
 For the Arm architecture, these rules are called the Procedure Call Standard, or **`PCS`**.

-## Program ﬂow
+## Program flow

 [Learn the architecture - A64 Instruction Set Architecture Guide](https://developer.arm.com/documentation/102374/latest) | 22.
-Program ﬂow & 26.
+Program flow & 26.
 Function calls

 Ordinarily, a processor executes instructions in program order.
 This means that a processor executes instructions in the same order that they are *set* in memory.
 One way to *change* this order is to use branch instructions.
 Branch instructions *change* the program flow and are used for loops, decisions and function calls.

-When calling a function or sub-routine, we need a way to get *back* to the caller when ﬁnished.
+When calling a function or sub-routine, we need a way to get *back* to the caller when finished.
 Adding an `L` to the `B` or `BR` instructions turns them into a branch with *link*.
 This means that a return address is written into `LR` (`X30`) as part of the branch.

 There is a specialist function return instruction, `RET`.
 This performs an indirect branch to the address in the link register.